 It is my first novel.
 (Well, actually my fifth, but the four I wrote as a teenager are best left in the desk.)
 I was inspired to write by my grandfather, Ivan Smolij, an emigre Ukrainian novelist of some note, with seven books to his name.

 My next novel, Brood: The Dirt, is about a monster that terrorizes the Ukrainian community of Utica.
-I hope to complete it in 2020.
+I am currently shopping it to agents.

 I studied Ancient Greek and Musicology in college (two unrelated minors).
 I no longer use the Greek but continue to play the bass and piano in bands.
 By day I write software for a library services company near Boston.
 I live in Ipswich, Massachusetts with my wife, Peggy, and our four children.